 When considering tapering off coffee caffeine gradually to reduce anxiety, utilizing cognitive-behavioral therapy can be an effective psychological approach.

-Gradual reduction methods can assist in lowering caffeine intake, minimizing withdrawal symptoms, and decreasing anxiety levels.
+gradual reduction methods can assist in lowering caffeine intake, minimizing withdrawal symptoms, and decreasing anxiety levels.

 Desensitization techniques, such as controlled exposure to caffeine sensations, can help individuals become more accustomed to the effects of caffeine, ultimately reducing anxiety related to coffee consumption.